[Updated] How does plasma skin tightening work?

 • Filler, thread-lift or botulinum toxin in the area being treated.

 As with any tech, each device will have slightly different contraindications, so always check with manufacturers before investing.

 What are the risks?

 There are a few other important considerations to be aware of before adding plasma treatments to your menu.
-Most devices require downtime posttreatment of at least a week.
-“We encourage clients to let the skin go through its natural healing process for seven days and just use sun protection,” says Smith, while Tracie Giles, founder of Tracie Giles Bespoke Permanent Make Up, instructs her plasma clients to send her a picture of their eyes every morning for 10 days after blepharoplasty to check how they’re healing.
+Most devices require post-treatment downtime of at least a week, with clients encouraged to let the skin go through its natural healing process for seven days and just use sun protection.
+Tracie Giles, founder of Tracie Giles Bespoke Permanent Make Up, instructs her plasma clients to send her a picture of their eyes every morning for 10 days after blepharoplasty to check how they’re healing.

 “However prepared a client is, if they’re having plasma around the eyes, they’re going to get massive lymphedema and that can be quite scary,” she says.

-Giles also patch tests every client – whether she plans on carrying out the treatment using her own TG Plasma Linear pen, which is an alternating current (AC) device, or the Jett Plasma from Jett Medical, which uses direct current (DC) and for which she was the aesthetic lead during launch into the market.
-“I patch test so clients can experience how it feels and how their skin is going to heal,” she explains.
+Giles also patch tests every client: “I patch test so clients can experience how it feels and how their skin is going to heal,” she explains.
 “It’s also about checking for compliance with the aftercare advice I give them for the skin we tested.”

 It is important clients are aware that aesthetic-grade plasma treatments are painful and require topical anaesthetic: “It’s a really painful treatment and there’s no getting away from that,” says Giles.